-I can to a degree, understand why people risked their lives, up until recently, to walk across the remains of El Caminito del Rey – a century old concrete pathway that skirts around the stunningly beautiful Los Gaitanes Gorge, sixty kilometres north of Malaga in Southern Spain.
+I can understand why people risked their lives, up until recently, to walk across the remains of El Caminito del Rey – a century old concrete pathway that skirted around the stunningly beautiful Los Gaitanes Gorge, sixty kilometres north of Malaga in Southern Spain.

 The pathway was completed in 1905 to give workers access to the then newly built hydroelectric dam and stations – which are still in use today – found in and around the gorge.
 Yet, locals also used the pathway as a short cut between the villages of El Chorro and Ardales either end of the gorge, and thanks to King Alfonso XIII’s insistence on walking along it whilst on a visit to inaugurate the dam, the pathway became popular with the Spanish monarch’s subjects who wanted to literally follow in royal footsteps and walk “The King’s Little Pathway” for themselves.
 This created a steady but large volume of footfall that the pathway was never designed nor maintained to take.
 When the electricity company behind the dam no longer required the pathway as an access route, it withdrew all funds and responsibility to maintain it.
 From thereon the pathway rapidly deteriorated, becoming too dangerous to walk across without proper safety equipment.